DeepRank/Deeprank-GNN/docs/overview.rst

 network to forget about the orientation in the learning process; second, the size of the 3D grid is unique for all input data, which does not reflect the variety in interface sizes observed in experimental structures and may be problematic for large interfaces that do not fit inside the predefined grid size.

-Building up on our previous tool DeepRank(https://github.com/DeepRank/deeprank) that maps atomic and residue-level features from PPIs to 3D grids and applies 3D CNNs to learn problem-specific interaction patterns, we present here Deeprank-Graph Neural networks (Deeprank-GNN).
+A solution to this problem is to use instead Graph Neural networks (GNN).
 By definition, graphs are non-structured geometric structures and do not hold orientation information.
 They are rotational invariant and can easily represent interfaces of varying sizes.

+Building up on our previous tool DeepRank(https://github.com/DeepRank/deeprank) that maps atomic and residue-level features from PPIs to 3D grids and applies 3D CNNs to learn problem-specific interaction patterns, we present here Deeprank-GNN.
+Deeprank-
-We have therefore developed Deeprank- GNN that converts PPI interfaces into graphs and uses those to learn interaction patterns.
+GNN converts PPI interfaces into graphs and uses those to learn interaction patterns.

 Deeprank-GNN is a framework than can be easily used by the community and adapted to any topic involving PPI interactions.
 The framework allows users to define their own graph neural network, features and target values.